sysprog21/rv32emu/docs/instruction.md

 do bitwise operations, but you can not invoke system calls or load addresses of global variables or constants.

-So you could almost do a 16-bit-instruction RISC-V hardware core that emulates other instructions with traps but executes at full speed when running 16-bit instructions.
-You’d need to add a few additional 16-bit instructions for accessing CSRs, loading addresses, and handling traps.
+So you could almost do a 16-bit instruction RISC-V hardware core that emulates other instructions with traps but executes at full speed when running 16-bit instructions.
+You would need to add a few additional 16-bit instructions for accessing CSRs, loading addresses, and handling traps.

 ## Reference